james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 # Installing PyRar to Run on Ubuntu Server

-The plan here is to run the docker runtime & MairaDB at the operating system level, then run PyRar in a docker container.
+The plan here is to run the docker runtime & MariaDB at the operating system level, then run PyRar in a docker container.
 Everything that PyRar needs comes in its container (Python, PowerDNS etc).

 PyRar will only be accessible to `localhost`, so we will run `nginx` to provide SSL services & give the outside world access to PyRar & its admin system.
 This improves security.

-`nginx` may not be necessary if you are usign a hosting service that will so the SSL for you - AWS can do this.
+`nginx` may not be necessary if you are using a hosting service that will so the SSL for you - AWS can do this.

-In this exmaple I am using Ubuntu Server, but pretty much any linux should work.
+In this example I am using Ubuntu Server, but pretty much any linux should work.
 You'll just have to google / adjust the commands as appropriate.
-I didn't chose Ubuntu Server for any particular reson, except that its popular.
+I didn't chose Ubuntu Server for any particular reason, except that its popular.
 I'm using Ubuntu Server v22.04.2